srinivasrepo/GIT-COMMANDS/README.md

 git pull origin master
 Similarly to pull the development branch changes to checked-out feature branch using git pull origin development
+And if restricted the use --allow-unrelated-histories git pull origin master --allow-unrelated-histories

 STEP 6 (to add or add all files and folders i.e getting the files ready) git add .